Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get comprehensive market analytics for the Russian construction market' with specific return values (average prices, top companies, etc.).
-It distinguishes from siblings like 'market_report' or 'get_stats' by specifying the construction market focus and analytics scope, though not explicitly contrasting them.
+The description clearly states 'Get comprehensive market analytics for the Russian construction market' with a specific verb and resource.
+It lists concrete return types (average prices, top companies, market size, price distribution), which helps distinguish it from broader sibling tools, though it does not explicitly name alternatives for differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.